Founder & Chief Learning Strategist

 - Associate Faculty, City University of Seattle (WA)

-- Executive Director of Learning Improvement, Kent School District (WA)
+- Executive Director of Learning Improvement (Principal Supervisor), Kent School District (WA)

 - Regional Director of K-12 Learning, Leadership and Student Success, Puget Sound ESD (WA)